The idea of an arms trade treaty first came from Nobel Peace Laureates, supported by civil society organizations worldwide.

-The Final Conference took place from 18-28 March 2013.
-It again failed to produce a successful agreement on a Treaty.
+On 18 – 28 March 2013, the Final Conference took place but it once again failed to produce a successful agreement on a Treaty.
 However, a large number of Member States moved to take the Treaty to the General Assembly in order to vote on it as quickly as possible.

-That vote took place on 2 April 2013.
-The Arms Trade Treaty was finally adopted by a vote of 154 in favour, 3 against, and 23 abstentions.
-It will now open for signature on 3 June 2013!
+On 2 April 2013, The Arms Trade Treaty was finally adopted by a vote of 154 in favour, 3 against, and 23 abstentions.
+It opened for signature on June 3rd, 2013!